gabecadiz/jungle-rails/README.md

 #Features
 ## User Authentication
-* A new user can go to the registration page and create a new account
+* A new user can go to the registration page and create a new account with a unique email address
 * A user can log into their account by going to the login page
 * passwords are saved on the database using bcrypt gem